Gyasu/CapraLab.github.io/contact/index.md

 ## Other Visitors

 In the past, our lab has enjoyed having foreign exchange students, interns, sabbatical visitors from academia and industry, and post-bac research specialists in the lab.
 We are open to other arrangements as well.
-As we expect people to be fairly compensated for their work by their home institution or by us, we do not have volunteer positions available.